MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/vm-metrics.md

 6. Bytes Received/sec
 7. Bytes Sent/sec

-Collected counter values are sent to our internal metrics collector.
-The collector aggregates and sends them to our internal backend so they can be presented to the user on Game Manager.
+Collected counter values are sent to our internal metrics collector running on the VM.
+The collector aggregates and sends them to our internal backend so they can be presented to the user on [Game Manager](https://developer.playfab.com).

 ### Linux